 - No Fourth Wall: When it played in 2005 in Toronto, the cast members spent the half-hour before the show in the audience, acting high and asking audience members questions.
 The show itself made tons of references to the audience, making it a very entertaining experience.

-- Sex Is Good: a scandalous attitude to have, all agree.
+- Sex Is Good: A scandalous attitude to have, all agree (especially if the onstage orgy is any indication).

-- Teeny Weenie: Berger teases Claude about this.
+- Teeny Weenie: Berger teases Claude about having a small penis.
 Depending on the production, the audience may have seen for themselves whether it's true or not.

 - Where Da White Women At?: Gender-reversed with "Black Boys/White Boys".
 White women sing the praises of black men, followed by black women singing the praises of white men.